 - Site area: 20.5m2

 - Photographs: © Murai Osamu 村井修 / © Courtesy of Azuma Architects

 When completed it was the “skyscraper” of Jingumae, nowadays it is a miniature house

 – Takamitsu Azuma daughter

-When Takamitsu Azuma moved from Osaka to Tokyo in 1966 he built a house for his family.
-Designed as a continual vertical room for the architect´s own family, the staircase appears as the most significant structure in the house´s interior.
+When Takamitsu Azuma moved from Osaka to Tokyo in 1966, he built a house for his family.
+Designed as a continual vertical room for the architect’s own family, the staircase appears as the most significant structure in the house.
 It connects the individual rooms, which are “piled” one on top of the other without any doors separating them.

 Once completed, the raw-concrete tower could have been considered the “skyscraper” of Jingumae, overtopping by far the adjacent buildings.
-Nowadays the house has been relativized by its neighbours, and we may make the mistake to associate it with the numerous “miniature house” which are that popularly featured on ArchEyes.
-The Tower House is a fascinating portrait of how Japan society has dealt with the urban and social changes in the last few decades.
+Nowadays, the house has been relativized by its neighbors, and we may make a mistake in associating it with the numerous Japanese “miniature house.”
+The Tower House is a fascinating portrait of how Japanese society has dealt with the urban and social changes in the last few decades.